-Therefore, it is Staff's position that the Urban Design Committee recommend that the Planning Commission grant final approval of the design with the following conditions:
+Therefore, the Urban Design Committee recommends that the Planning Commission grant final approval of the design as presented with the following conditions:

 • That the applicant consider a lighter warm grey for the body of the kiosks.

 Staff Contact:

 Josh Son, (804) 646-3741 // joshua.son@richmondgov.com Alex Dandridge, (804) 646-6569 // alex.dandridge@richmondgov.com a.
 Site Description and Surrounding Context